emrecaliskan/matic-docs/docs/maintain/validate/faq/known-issues.md

 **Solution 3**:
 If a restart of your Bor and Heimdall services don't resolve the problem, then its probably that your Bor is stuck on a block.
 The block number will be evident in the logs.
 To check your logs for Bor you can run this command, `journalctl -u bor -f`

-The Bad block would be displayed this way in your logs.
+The Bad block would be displayed this way in your logs:
 <img src={useBaseUrl("img/knowledge-base/bad_block.png")} width="75%" height="100%"/>

 Once you know the Bad block number, you could roll back your Blockchain by a few hundred blocks and resync from a previous block.
 In order to do this, you will first need to convert the Block number to hexadecimal.
 You can use [https://www.rapidtables.com/convert/number/decimal-to-hex.html](https://www.rapidtables.com/convert/number/decimal-to-hex.html) for converting decimals to hexadecimals.

-Once you have your Hexadecimal ready, you can run the following commands
+Once you have your Hexadecimal ready, you can run the following commands;

 ```jsx
 bor attach ./.bor/data/bor.ipc